XavierBerger/RPi-Monitor/docs/source/14_execution.rst

 status
   Show ``rpimonitord`` status
 update
-  Update packages to be installed list.
+  Update 'packages to be installed' list.
 This information is displayed in default configuration of Web interface install_auto_package_status_update
   Add a script to automatically call package update script when ``apt`` commands are executed